Sublattice modulated superconductivity in the Kagome Hubbard model: Candidate state analysis of FRG results

 In order to trace the competing contributions within the FRG flow, i.e. as a function of energy cutoff $\Lambda$, we determine the expectation value

-of the effective FRG vertex $ V_{\nu} $ at each flow step. \mbox{$\nu \in\, $(pp, cha, mag)} denotes the physical instability channels reconstructed from the TUFRG decomposition in Eq.~\eqref{eq:PP_vertex}, \eqref{eq:Charge_vertex}, \eqref{eq:Spin_vertex}. $\theta$ defines the candidate state, for which we take the final FRG state of the respective phases in \autoref{fig:motherstate} and the PDW trial states in \autoref{fig:phasespace}.
+of the effective FRG vertex $ V_{\nu} $ at each flow step. \mbox{$\nu \in\, $(pp, cha, mag)} denotes the physical instability channels reconstructed from the TUFRG decomposition in Eq.~\eqref{eq:PP_vertex}, \eqref{eq:Charge_vertex}, \eqref{eq:Spin_vertex}. $\theta$ defines the candidate state, for which we take the final FRG state of the respective phases.

 To calculate the overlaps of the FRG state with the candidate states we define

 As shown in \autoref{tab:expVals}, the FRG state is predominantly composed of $\Phi_{E_2,0}$ and $\Phi_{E_2,3}$.
 When increasing the nearest-neighbor repulsion $V$, the ratio $\Phi_{E_2,3} / \Phi_{E_2,0}$ declines as longer-ranged fluctuations are suppressed.
 To highlight this fact we define the ratio